Vious/leetcode_practice/problem1-50/ReadMe.md

 - Dynamic programming.
 First initialize n+1 empty vectors, and then set dp[0] as only "" starting string.
 Adding parens into previous results.
 ![Alt text](./images/image1_886b4ee203.png "a title")

+For Problem 23.
+(Merge k Sorted Lists), basically two kinds of solutions.
+- Brute-force, implement the mergeTwo and then merge the lists one by one.
+- Adopt prirority queue (heap).